ibm-cloud-docs/cloud-object-storage/gui/cyberduck.md

  1. Download, install, and start Cyberduck.
  2. The main window of the application opens, where you can create a connection to IBM COS.
 Click **Open Connection** to configure a connection to IBM COS.
  3. A pop-up window opens.
-From the drop-down menu at the top, select "S3 storage".
+From the drop-down menu at the top, select `S3 (HTTPS)`.
 Enter information into the following fields, and then click Connect:

     * `Server`: enter endpoint of IBM COS
         * *Ensure the endpoint region matches the intended bucket*